Deep Bayesian inference for seismic imaging with tasks: Sampling from the posterior distribution

 Following the work of \citet{welling2011bayesian}, SGLD iterations for the negative log-posterior involve at iteration $k$ the following update for the network weights of the deep prior:

 where the index, $i\subset \{1, \ldots, n_s\}$, is chosen randomly without replacement at each iteration.
+Once all the shots are drawn, we start all over by redrawing indices, without replacement, from $i\subset \{1, \ldots, n_s\}$.
+We repeat this process for $K$ steps (see Algorithm 1), where $K$ can be arbitrarily large.
 To ensure and speedup convergence, the stepsizes $\alpha_k$ and the adaptive preconditioning matrix $\B{M}_k$ need to be chosen carefully.
-The additional zero-mean Gaussian noise term $\boldsymbol{\eta}_k $ with covariance matrix $\alpha_k \B{M}_k$ distinguishes between the update rule in Equation~\ref{sgld} and SGD optimization algorithm.
-It was shown by \citep{welling2011bayesian} that the above iterations sample from the posterior after a warmup phase, i.e., a certain number of iterations of Equation~\ref{sgld}.
-During the warmup, these iterations behave similarly to those of the SGD algorithm but at some point transition to the proper sampling phase \citep{welling2011bayesian}.
+The additional zero-mean Gaussian noise term $\boldsymbol{\eta}_k $ with covariance matrix $\alpha_k \B{M}_k$ distinguishes between the update rule in equation~\ref{sgld} and SGD optimization algorithm.
+It was shown by \citep{welling2011bayesian} that the above iterations sample from the posterior after a warmup phase, i.e., a certain number of iterations of equation~\ref{sgld}.
+During the warmup stage, these iterations behave similarly to those of the SGD algorithm but at some point transition to the proper sampling phase \citep{welling2011bayesian}.
 Below we will comment when that transition is likely to occur.